 Here’s what I tell everyone I talk to about marketing automation:

 For example, everyone struggles with lead nurturing emails because they don’t know what emails to write or how to schedule them.
 They’re lost.
-The reason is, you cannot automate nothing.
+The reason is, you can’t automate nothing.
 And when you try to automate nothing, you wonder where’s the ROI?

 In this example, you need to have a sales process (or sales cycle) in place first.
 Lead nurturing is designed to warm up leads, to move them from one stage to another – closer to sale.
-If you don’t know what you sales process is you won’t know how to effective nurture your leads.
+If you don’t know what your sales process is you won’t know how to effectively nurture your leads.
 Sending out time-based autoresponders is not lead nurturing.
-You need to understand where the lead is in your sales process, hence cater lead nurturing campaign to help move the lead to the next stage.
+You need to understand where the lead is in your sales process, hence cater a lead nurturing campaign to help move the lead to the next stage.